abhi8080/MembersOnlyProject-backend/README.md

 # Laravel Backend

-This is the backend application built with Laravel for your project.
+This is the backend application built with Laravel for the Members Only Application.
 It provides the API endpoints and handles data storage and retrieval.

+## Prerequisites
+PHP and Composer must be installed on the local system.

 ## Installation